101 (album and film): The final show

 We'd like to announce that as a special final concert for our world tour, on Saturday June the 18th, we'll be playing a Concert for the Masses here at the Rose Bowl Pasadena.

 — —Alan Wilder on behalf of Depeche Mode, announcing the show to the press and fans in June 1988.

 For the final show, the band had to use a completely different sound system and stage setup than had been used on the rest of the tour.
 The roof of the stage was too heavy for the existing rigging system, a fact that was not discovered until they tried to raise the roof after attaching all of the lights and speakers.
 This resulted in the band and management racing to rent a crane on the day of the show, to help lift and hold the roof in place.
 The band remembered that everything about the soundcheck for the show "felt disjointed and weird", everyone was nervous, and Gahan started to lose his voice at the soundcheck, but fortunately was able to perform that night.

-Fellow synth-pop bands Pet Shop Boys and Orchestral Manoeuvres in the Dark were opening guests for the show.
+Fellow synth-pop bands Pet Shop Boys, Orchestral Manoeuvres in the Dark, Thomas Dolby and Wire were opening guests for the show.

 Depeche Mode's set went on without any major issues, other than the weather.
 Said songwriter Martin Gore, "we've joked about the cloud of doom that followed us around ...
 Every time we played anywhere, it rained" and this was no exception, with a rainstorm starting coincidentally during the religiously-themed "Blasphemous Rumours".